nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing daily schedule: `show`

 Displays all sessions scheduled on a certain day of the week.
-Changes address book to day mode.
+Changes address book to schedule mode.

 Format: `show [DDD]`